We've worked with local dog experts and community members to design a new fenced dog recreation area, coming to Plimmerton Domain north this summer.

 Domain.
 One of them is a water fountain for

 Association through the Village Planning process have been successful in

-securing a water fountain and this was confirmed in early August.
+securing a water fountain.
 It will be

 delivered as part of the construction of the fenced dog area.